 - In a medium bowl, mix together soy sauce, vinegar, sugar and sesame oil.
 Stir to dissolve the sugar.
 Add vegetables in the bowl and let them sit for 10- 15 minutes to absorb the sauce.

-- Bring a large pot of water to a boil over medium-high heat.
-Add the cubed potatoes and cook for 6-7 minutes.
-Do not overcook potatoes because you do not want them to be mashed or too soft since they will be added to the stir fry together with the beef steak strips.
-Drain in a colander and set side for stir-fry.
+- Prepare the potatoes (only if stir-frying the beef): Bring a large pot of water to a boil over medium-high heat.
+Add potatoes and cook for 6-7 minutes.
+Drain in a colander and set aside for stir-fry.

-- You can either stir fry the beef and potatoes together or cook them in the air fryer.
+- Cook the beef and potatoes: You can either stir fry the beef and potatoes together or cook them in the air fryer.

 - To stir fry: Add the marinated beef and pre-cooked potatoes into a large skillet and cook over medium high heat until the beef turns brown, about 7 minutes.
 Stir well to cook evenly.
 Then, turn heat down to low, cover and let it simmer for 1 minute to allow the flavours to infuse into the potatoes.